Religion and American Politics: A Historic Perspective

 groups became less evangelical and more “mainstream,” there were numerous

-liturgies and short sermons, can now reach national and international audiences
+liturgies and long, rational sermons, can now reach national and international audiences

 through mass media.